vince-nyanga/vince-nyanga.github.io/_posts/2021-03-28-biometric-auth.md

 ## Android Setup

-First, we need to go and add a permission that will allow us to user fingerprint authentication.
+First, we need to go and add a permission that will allow us to use fingerprint authentication.
 Go to your `AndroidManifest.xml` and add the following:

 ```xml
 <!--android/app/src/main/AndroidManifest.xml-->